Netflix/vmaf/FAQ.md

 ### Q: How do I use VMAF with downscaled videos?

-If you have a distorted video that was scaled down (e.g. for adaptive streaming) and want to calculate VMAF, you can use ffmpeg with `libvmaf` to perform the re-scaling for you.
+If you have a distorted video that was scaled down (e.g. for adaptive streaming) and want to calculate VMAF, you can use FFmpeg with `libvmaf` to perform the re-scaling for you.

 For example, to upscale the distorted video to 1080p:

 ```
-ffmpeg -i main.mpg -i ref.mpg -filter_complex "[0:v]scale=1920:1080[main];[main][1:v]libvmaf" -f null -
+ffmpeg -i main.mpg -i ref.mpg -filter_complex "[0:v]scale=1920x1080:flags=bicubic[main];[main][1:v]libvmaf" -f null -
 ```

 This scales the first input video (`0:v`) and forwards it to VMAF (`libvmaf`) with the label `main`, where it is compared against the second input video, `1:v`.